webtrees/webtrees.github.io/download/modules.md

 ----------

-### JustLight Theme - by JustCarmen - `1.7` - [website](https://justcarmen.nl/modules-webtrees-1/justlight-theme) - `2.0` - `2.1` - [website](https://justcarmen.nl/modules-webtrees-2/justlight-theme) - [demo](https://wijzijnfamilie.nl)
+### JustLight Theme - by JustCarmen - `1.7` - [website](https://justcarmen.nl/modules-webtrees-1/justlight-theme) - `2.0` - `2.2` - [website](https://justcarmen.nl/modules-webtrees-2/justlight-theme) - [demo](https://wijzijnfamilie.nl)

 A light theme with focus on readability.
 It uses a full screen where necessary but takes into account small screens too.
-This theme is optimized for using on tablets and mobile phones and offers different layouts with some extra's.
+This theme is optimized for using on tablets and mobile phones.
+It is the only theme that has a specific collapsable menu for small screens!
+Furthermore this theme offers different layouts with some extra's.
 If you like a clean layout you certainly want to try this theme.

-There are two color palettes available.
-The JustLight palette is a modern palette in clean white and blue.
-The JustBlack palette has a dark background and orange accents.
-This palette is more relaxing for the eyes.
-You can set a default palette for all users or let your users make their own choice.
+Currently, there are three palettes to choose from.
+The default JustLight palette with a white background and blue accents and the JustBlack palette with a dark background and orange accents.
+The third palette, called 'JustAuto', is not really a different color palette, but based on the Windows color mode, it automatically chooses the appropriate palette with the light (JustLight) or the dark (JustBlack) background.

 ----------